lmammino/loige.co/content/posts/2023-08-16_why-you-should-consider-rust-for-your-lambdas/index.md

 Serverless gives us some degree of **automatic scalability**.
 Lambdas will be spawned up and down depending on the number of events happening.
 If we have a sudden surge of user activity, the system is generally able to provide the necessary amount of computing power to handle that.
 This is not an absolute.
 In reality, it is important to understand how cloud providers achieve this level of auto-scalability.
 The way they do it is not always effective for all use cases, but in practice, it's something that can help a lot and that works well for the most common cases.

 So yes, serverless is great, but it's important to say that **it is not a silver bullet**.
 Certain scenarios are still better implemented with bare metal virtual machines, where you have to do all the hard work of managing servers...
-Or with long-running containers deployed on some container orchestration platform, were you have less infrastructure to manage, but still significantly more than what you get with serverless functions.
+Or with long-running containers deployed on some container orchestration platform, where you have less infrastructure to manage, but still significantly more than what you get with serverless functions.

 ## AWS Lambda